Abrams11IsBack/Abrams11IsBack/README.md

-- Hi, I’m @Abrams11IsBack
-- I code python and java and javascript and i know html css sql and more
-- I’m looking to collaborate on fun stuff
+- Code runs on hopes and prayers

-- How to reach me: michalpat787@gmail.com OR michalpatsluzb@proton.me
+michalpat787@gmail.com OR michalpatsluzb@proton.me

 I have no problems speaking English